 The Puget Sound climate adds its own risks.
 Water intrusion, mold, and burst pipes during cold snaps are the most common and expensive claims for WA apartment owners.
 One burst pipe on an upper floor can flood multiple units below it.
 Repair and displacement costs hit $100,000+ fast.

 The liability isn't just the building.
 A tenant gets assaulted in a poorly-lit parking garage — premises liability.
 Lead paint or asbestos turns up in an older building — remediation and health claims.
-WA apartment owners need coverage that handles both the property and the broad liability that comes with housing people.
+And while units sit empty for repairs, the mortgage doesn't pause — that's what loss-of-rents coverage exists for.
+WA apartment owners need a program that handles the property, the income, and the broad liability that comes with housing people.
+We quote all three together, from duplexes to 50+ unit buildings.

-Most apartment building owners in Washington need the following types of coverage to protect their business.
+Most apartment building owners need the following types of coverage to protect their business.

 Covers your building, equipment, inventory, and business personal property against damage or loss.